Table of contents

 O-soto-guruma - 🥋 Judo.how » All about Judo «

-This movement was not necessary to know for passing yellow belt in my Dojo.
+This movement was not necessary to know for passing the yellow belt in my Dojo, but is interesting still.

 When reaping, Tori’s knee pit needs to be in contact with Uke’s knee pit of leg at opposing side.
-This will reap both legs to wheel Uke over.
+This will reap both legs.
+The upper-body of Tori should be bended side-ways as in the picture while reaping to wheel him over.
+Destabilize Uke like this by pulling with arms to the side during the movement.

 video